Revised August, 2020

 Most tourists include either Vienna or Salzburg on their itinerary of Austria.
 Others head straight to the ski resorts around Innsbruck.
 Those wanting to experience traditional Austria, or continuing on to Hungary or Slovenia, often travel to the small towns in Carinthia, the southeastern region of Austria.
 Each area has is own unique charms that will delight those who come looking for what the region has to offer.

-FIRST CRITICAL PIECE OF ADVICE TO DRIVERS: You are required to have a sticker on your car if you are traveling on Austrian roads, even if you are only briefly passing through the country to get from Germany to Lichtenstein or Switzerland.
-You can get the "vignette" at convenience stores and gas stations near the borders.
-Be sure that you have one, which cost 8.7 Euros in 2015 for the 10-day sticker (unfortunately for those headed to Lichtenstein or Switzerland, from parts of Germany, they don't sell a single day pass).
+FIRST CRITICAL PIECE OF ADVICE TO DRIVERS: You are required to have a sticker on your car if you are traveling on Austrian "motorways and expressways", even if you are only briefly passing through the country to get from Germany to Lichtenstein or Switzerland.
+You can get the vignette at convenience stores and gas stations near the borders.
+Be sure that you have one, which cost 9.5 Euros in 2020 for the 10-day sticker (unfortunately for those headed to Lichtenstein or Switzerland, from parts of Germany, they don't sell a single day pass).

 Don't take the chance of driving without a "vignette".
-You will get a steep fine for driving without the required sticker.
-The sticker is required for ANY use of Austrian roads.
-We know travelers who never left the main highway but were fined.
+You will get a 150 Euro fine for driving without the required sticker, which is required for ANY use of Austrian "motorways and expressways".
+Most border-crossings are on main highways and the convenience of using Austria's well-maintained highways is worth the cost.
 This is the primary source of road revenue; do your part to help keep the Austrian roads in great condition and don't risk the heavy fine that you'll encounter without one.
 If you rent a car in Austria, the required sticker should already be on the car, but be sure to verify that it is; if you come from anywhere else, it is unlikely that it will have a sticker that is valid for the period you are traveling.
 Also, be sure to calculate which "vignette" is best for you.
 If you are driving through Austria to another country (Germany or Switzerland to Italy, Hungary or the Czech Republic or some variation thereof) consider whether you will also travel through Austria on your return trip.
 You may save money by buying the longer road sticker, which lasts 2 months.

 Like many other European countries, Austria produces delicious wines.
 It celebrates the harvest and serves the delightful wines each year during the "heuriger" when wine taverns pour the chilled white wine to accompany traditional Austrian dishes of ham and pork.